-ENG 124- Introduction to Linguistics, Structure and Function of (3,3)American English
+ENG 124- Introduction to Linguistics, Structure and Function of American English (3,3)

 A college transfer course; consult the Transfer Center for more details.
-Prerequisite: ENG 101 with a grade of "C" or above

 Methods of linguistic analysis integrated with study of languages in general and American English in particular.
 Language levels as well as dialects are studied.
 Also offered as Honors.
 Sp